ansonl/ansonl.github.io/_maps/3-specifications.md

 ## China

-*China model is at same scale as USA.
-Base thickness is 4x thicker so that model can be more easily printed at 25% scale.*
+*China model is at same scale as USA except for the following.
+Streams and base thickness are 4x thicker so that model can be more easily printed at 25% scale.*

 | Map Specification | Value | Notes |
 | ------------- | ------------- | ------------- |